Terradue/doc-developer-sandbox/source/developer/general_notes.rst

 Programming language
 ^^^^^^^^^^^^^^^^^^^^

-The Hands-On exercises are implemented with 2 different programming languages: bash and python.
+The Hands-On exercises are implemented with 2 different languages: bash and python.
 You can choose which language to use.
 All the Hands-On exercises relate to bash by default, but you can choose to use python, and the behaviour will not change.

 * For example, for the Hands-On 1, to select bash type: